Justice Anthony Kennedy on the Supreme Court: His legacy and the future of his seat

 Kennedy has been on the Supreme Court for more than 30 years

-Kennedy first took his seat on the Supreme Court on seat February 18, 1988.
+Kennedy first took his seat on the Supreme Court on February 18, 1988.
 He was nominated by former President Ronald Reagan, a Republican.

+He’s been a Supreme Court justice longer than any current member.
+He also has joined the majority opinion of more split cases than any other justices; according to a 2015 Rolling Stone profile, Kennedy joined the majority 84 percent of the time when a case was split 5-4.

 Kennedy wasn't always considered to be a swing vote on the court

-By the end of his tenure, Kennedy was considered to be a swing vote on the court -- although it wasn't always that way.
-When he was first seated, Kennedy was considered to be part of the Court's more conservative block.
+By the end of his tenure, Kennedy was considered to be a swing vote on the court -- although that wasn't always the case.
+When he was first seated, Kennedy was considered to be part of the court's more conservative block.

+In 2006, the Washington Post called the nation's highest court "a Supreme Court of One" after Kennedy decided to side with the court's more left-leaning faction regarding former President George W. Bush's military tribunals for Guantanamo Bay detainees.

 In April 2018, The New York Times' editorial board publicly asked Kennedy to avoid retiring, saying, "Your record is more conservative than liberal, but there's no question that you are less of an ideologue than anyone President Trump would pick."